 - Possibility to enrich smart documents with widgets and embeds from 500+ sites: Figma, Instagram, Typeform, Google services, GitHub, Microsoft, etc. What’s more, you can customize your documents with code injections!

 - Great sharing features: internal links for team members allow editing; public links for clients allow sharing project progress with them.
+Find out more about these features here.

 - Access on web, desktop (Windows and Mac), and mobile (iPhone, iPad, and Android) platforms.